ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 ### Field of View Adjustments

-The FOV dynamically changes with the agent's current upper body animation:
+The FOV dynamically changes with the agent's current upper body animation, taking into account the impact of distractions on agent perception as modelled by Kremer et al. [Kremer et al., 2021]:
 - **Using Smartphone**: A focused FOV at 30 degrees.
 - **Talking**: An engaged FOV at 60 degrees.
 - **Walking**: An alert FOV at 120 degrees.